ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-13. Write a query to fetch details for Workers with the first names "
+Q. Write a query to fetch details for Workers with the first names "

 Manish" and "Arhan" from the Worker table.